 Your favorite marinara

-In a bowl, combine ricotta, bacon, spinach, eggs, and garlic; mix well and set aside. *Butterfly each chicken breast, cutting all the way through to create thin breasts. (butterfly instructions are below) Using your meat mallet, pound the chicken until it is very thin.
+In a bowl, combine ricotta, bacon, spinach, eggs, and garlic; mix well and set aside. *Butterfly each chicken breast, cutting all the way through to create thin breasts.
+(Butterfly instructions are below.)
+Using your meat mallet, pound the chicken until it is very thin.
 You don’t want to pound it so hard that it begins to tear or becomes ground, just aiming to spread it out bit.
-I like to put the chicken in a sturdy ziplock bag to keep meat from getting slung anywhere.
+I like to put the chicken in a sturdy plastic bag to keep meat from getting slung anywhere.

 Lightly sprinkle both sides of chicken breasts with salt, pepper and granulated garlic (your desired amount).
 Place 3-4Tbsp of filling closer to one end of the chicken breast in a line across the width; begin rolling the chicken breast up.
 Lay seam down in a baking dish.
 Bake at 350 degrees for 30-35 minutes.
 Remove from oven, serve over a bed of pasta and top it with your favorite marinara.

 *Butterflying a chicken breast:

 Lay the chicken breast flat on your cutting board.
 Turn your knife so that it is parallel to the board.
 Cut through the chicken breast.
 The point is to cut the thickness of the breast in half so try to keep the knife in the middle of the chicken breast all the way through your cut.
 When butterflying, you would typically stop just shy of cutting all the way through to leave the two halves connected.
 Then you would open the breast to expose the inner portion and the breast becomes flat (more uniform in thickness) and easier to cook thoroughly.
 You see this a lot when ordering chicken at a restaurant.
 Your grilled chicken breast may come out sort of heart shaped. *For this recipe, go ahead and cut all the way through*